awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

         .. tip:: You can add new JSON input files in your project, and they will show up in this dialog as long as the file name ends with ".json".
 You can use this feature to provide standard input files for your |LAM| functions.

     #.
+The :guilabel:`Show Live Log` box is checked by default.
+This will display the logs from the |LAM|
+        function output in the Eclipse console.

+    #.
 Click :guilabel:`Invoke` and it will send your input data to your |LAM| function.
 If you have
         set up everything correctly, you should see the return value of your function printed out in the